libexpat/libexpat.github.io/content/pages/string-pools.md

 element handler, end element handler or default handler that may be defined.
-During this processing, `tempPool` is used to hold various other strings such as attribute names, often to have the implicit conversion of the input string to internal format.
+During this processing, `tempPool` is used to hold various other strings such as attribute names, often to have the implicit conversion of the input string to internal encoding.
 Once it is all done, the call to `poolClear()` invalidates all of the strings in one go.
 The memory the strings occupy is _not_ freed, but will likely be re-used in the near future for other strings.